SteeltoeOSS/Documentation/docs/management/cloud-foundry.md

 ## Enable HTTP Access

 The default path to the Cloud Foundry endpoint is computed by combining the global `Path` prefix setting together with the `Id` setting described in the table above.
-The default path is `/cloudfoundryapplication` which is used by Apps Manager.
+The global Path is always set to `/cloudfoundryapplication`.
+Apps Manager expects this endpoint to be available at `/cloudfoundryapplication`.

 See the [HTTP Access](/docs/3/management/using-endpoints#http-access) section to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.